MichaelCurrin/docsify-js-tutorial/docs/README.md

 - [njleonzhang/docsify-edit-on-github](https://github.com/njleonzhang/docsify-edit-on-github) on Github.

 Load this plugin near the end of the `head` tag.

+!> **Important:** This will **not** work at the end of the body like most plugins, since the plugin's global variable needs be available when the app is configured.

 ```javascript
 <script src="//unpkg.com/docsify-edit-on-github/index.js"></script>
 ```

-!> **Important:** This will not work at the end of the body like most plugins, since the plugin's global variable needs be available when the app is configured.

-Configure the plugin.
+Configure the plugin - see below.

 **Basic usage**